yrhooke/exhibit/README.md

 ### in current branch

+- [ ] add pagination to search
+- [X] handle null results for search
+- [ ] add clear search button
+- [ ] search forgets previous set status/medium/owner bug

+### next phase

 - [ ] add loading state for media upload
   - [X] preview from local
+  - [ ] create image class
+  - [ ] in create/upload form, on upload press create image object, link image object id Artwork
-  - [ ] loader after submission
+  - [ ] see if form submission and image upload can happen at same time if initiated separately

-### next phase

-- [ ] add pagination to search
+    - [ ] if so, great.
-- [ ] handle null results for search
+    - [ ] If not block form submission until image upload complete
-- [ ] add clear search button
+  - [ ] add image update status icon to artwork detail view
+  - [ ] see that when updating image and moving halfway through you don't break anything

 ### Want for launch

-- [ ] js refactor - distribute what's necessary per template
 - [ ] improve performance if page loading this slow on prod
-- [ ] search forgets previous set status/medium/owner bug
+  - [ ] check it out
+  - [ ] is there a way to resize images to smaller? preprocessing, postprocessing???
 - [ ] general UI changes
   - [ ] match font sizes to rotemreshef.com
+  - [ ] Test all fonts, find a good font set
   - [ ] decide on all help texts
-  - [ ] change font to narrow in most places, leave reg for "bold"
   - [ ] resize breadcrumbs - smaller
   - [ ] in detail views, especially artwork detail view sales info, show text in black, label in grey (see current values and reverse)
   - [ ] add allowClear to select2's (see except below)